nonflow/class/README.md

       - Message list from=2024-08-01 to=today
       # ... more commands ...
     alias:
-      action:
-        list: show
-        # ... more action aliases ...
       param:
         from: from_date
-        # ... more parameter aliases ...
+        to: to_date
       modifier:
         today: current_date
-        # ... more modifier aliases ...
+        yesterday: previous_date
+    convert:
+      param:
+        today: current_date
+        yesterday: previous_date
 ```

 The `sentence` section contains the actual commands to be executed.
-The `alias` section defines aliases for actions, parameters, and modifiers, allowing for more flexible command syntax.
+The `alias` section defines aliases for parameters and modifiers, allowing for more flexible command syntax.
+The new `convert.param` section provides additional parameter conversions, which can be used to transform certain parameter values before execution.

 ## Usage